aksommerville/fullmoon4/README.md

 - - [x] church: teach the Wind Spell, and the chalkguard reference
 - - xxx Must somehow make some exception to the interior weather rule, or else send her outside to learn it.
 - - - Climb to the belfry? ...i think it's ok
-- - [ ] Some kind of excuse to dilly dally outside the church, so the ghosts can catch you.
-I think speed them up too.
+- - [x] Some kind of excuse to dilly dally outside the church, so the ghosts can catch you.
+I think speed them up too. ...graverobbing
 - - [ ] forest: challenges
 - - [ ] forest: Song of Blooming
 - - [ ] forest: Beehive.
 By the rabbit?